ganbarodigital/ts-lib-media-types/README.md

 }
 ```

-`NotAMediaType` is a throwable, structured `Error`.
+`NotAMediaTypeError` is a throwable, structured `Error`.
 It's thrown whenever a string doesn't have the expected structure of a media type.

 ## NPM Scripts